 Facebook ads are a great way to promote a brick and mortar or an online business.
 For your website, you also want to optimize it for SEO and consider starting a blog to improve your site’s SEO.

 Also, consider doing online and offline outreach and networking with others in your industry in order to spread the word about your business.
 You can submit guest articles to prominent online platforms, be a guest on a podcast, or even ask to speak at an event.

 2. The Time It Takes to Market Your Business

-Business owners know it takes a lot of time to run a business, but they don’t always understand how much time it takes to market a business.
+Business owners know it takes a lot of time to run a business, but business owners underestimate how much time it takes to market a business.
 Whether you’re cold-calling people or sending email pitches, expect to spend about 50 percent of your time marketing in the beginning stages.